Estimated reading time: 25 minutes.

 One of the key drivers is never finishing with a contact without setting a Next Action on how to follow up next.
 It is a small thing but a huge driver of performance.

 After a certain number of leads and contacts the best sales person is simply not going to remember when they should be following up with everyone, what appointments they set and what the next actions are.
-Look for a CRM that will, not just notify your sales team what they should be doing and when, but also prompting them to set the notifications in the first place when they are finishing their last interaction with a contact.
+Look for a CRM that will, not just notify your sales reps what they should be doing and when, but also prompting them to set the notifications in the first place when they are finishing their last interaction with a contact.

 Too much data entry, while great for management reports, is simply a waste of a sales persons time.